winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 **Consideration:**

 Recognizing archetypes and constraints invites us to move beyond blame or quick fixes.
 It helps us see structure, not just events - revealing where small, thoughtful changes can create lasting impact and greater system viability.

+## Module 5.
+Waste

+**What Is the Tragedy of the Commons?**

+Short video (4:57 min): The Tragedy of the Commons Explained: https://youtu.be/CxC161GvMPc?si=pTVN0M_fjFYqhSy7

+The Tragedy of the Commons describes a situation in which individuals who share access to a public resource (a “common”) act in their own self-interest-ultimately depleting or degrading that shared resource.
+This idea was first conceptualized in 1833 by British writer William Forster Lloyd, and later popularized in 1968 by ecologist GARRETT HARDIN (1915-2003) in Science Magazine.
+Hardin’s essay emphasized how people’s tendency to make decisions for short-term personal benefit can lead to long-term collective harm.

+**Learning Objectives**

+1. Explain the concept of the Tragedy of the Commons and its relevance to modern sustainability challenges.
+2. Analyze how the coffee, fisheries, and fast fashion industries illustrate commons dilemmas and resource overuse.
+3. Apply systems thinking tools—information flows, feedback loops, and leverage points—to explain system behaviors and outcomes.
+4. Compare Hardin’s view of inevitable depletion with Ostrom’s cooperative principles for managing shared resources.
+5. Reflect on personal and collective behaviors that contribute to or mitigate commons problems.

+**Key Questions**

+1. What causes individuals to act in ways that deplete shared resources, and how can systems be redesigned to prevent it?
+2. How do information flows and feedback loops influence public perception and policy in commons-based systems?
+3. In what ways can the Triple Bottom Line guide more sustainable decisions in industries like coffee, fishing, and fashion?
+4. How do Ostrom’s principles demonstrate that collaboration and trust can replace regulation or competition?
+5. Where do you see examples of commons dilemmas in your own community or daily life?

+**Real-World Examples and Solutions**

+**EXAMPLE 1: Coffee Consumption l Harvard Business School (Spiliakos 2019)**

+While a single cup of coffee seems harmless, large-scale coffee consumption illustrates the Tragedy of the Commons in action.

+•	73% of consumers report drinking coffee daily, and another 4% drink it weekly-a level of demand that contributes to major environmental strain.
+(REF.)

+•	Coffee plants, once a naturally occurring and globally shared resource, are now overexploited, leading to habitat degradation and loss of biodiversity.
+(REF.)

+•	Initiatives like the NESCAFÉ Plan 2030 aim to support farmers transitioning to regenerative agriculture practices.

+**NESCAFÉ Plan 2030**

+Supporting farmers in transitioning to regenerative farming practices [REF.]

+**Addressing the Issue**

+Sustainability in the coffee industry requires collaboration across agriculture, engineering, design, and supply chains.

+**Key strategies include:**

+•	Responsible sourcing and fair trade partnerships

+•	Eco-friendly farming and waste reduction

+•	Transparent Corporate Social Responsibility (CSR) and Environmental, Social, and Governance (ESG) reporting

+At the heart of these efforts lies the Triple Bottom Line (TBL)- balancing People, Planet, and Profit.

+•	CSR initiatives often include ethical sourcing, local community investment, and sustainable agriculture programs.

+•	ESG reporting provides transparent metrics for environmental and social accountability, supporting long-term corporate responsibility.

+**EXAMPLE 2: Overfishing l Harvard Business School (Spiliakos 2019)**

+[REF.]
+As global population and food demand rises, overfishing threatens marine ecosystems and livelihoods.
+•	About 34% of the world’s fish stocks are overfished, and another 60% are maximally sustainably fished.[REF.]
+•	Without effective management, overfishing can lead to species collapse and long-term food insecurity.

+[REF.]

+**The Role of Information Flow**

+Clear, accurate language helps improve public understanding and supports better fisheries management.

+•	In the past, terms like “fully exploited” were misinterpreted as negative, though they originally meant sustainably managed.

+•	Misunderstandings led to headlines claiming “90% of fisheries are over- or fully exploited,” even though many were healthy and well-managed.

+•	To clarify, the FAO revised its terminology:

+      Fully exploited -> Maximally sustainably fished
+      Over-exploited -> Overfished
+      Under-exploited -> Underfished

+This example highlights how information flows -the clarity and accuracy of shared data-shape public perception and policy, ultimately influencing system health.

+**Reflection Questions**

+1.How do these systems concepts apply to the scenarios above?

+2.How do systems thinking and the Triple Bottom Line (TBL) framework help analyze and redesign the coffee and fisheries systems discussed above?

+**Considerations**

+•	How might feedback loops or leverage points be used to shift behaviors toward sustainability?

+•	In what ways can social (People), environmental (Planet), and economic (Profit) dimensions be balanced?

+•	What trade-offs or synergies become visible when you take a systems view?

+**A Different Worldview: Elinor Ostrom**

+Unlike Hardin’s pessimistic view, Elinor Ostrom (1933-2012), a political scientist and Nobel Laureate, demonstrated that communities can effectively manage shared resources through cooperation, trust, and adaptive rules.

+**Ostrom’s 8 Principles for Managing Shared Resources**

+[1] Clearly define the group and resource: Everyone should know who can use the resource and what it includes.

+[2] Match rules to local needs and conditions: Rules should fit the specific place and situation.

+[3] Allow everyone affected to help make the rules: People who use the resource should have a say in managing it.

+[4] Monitor usage: Keep an eye on how the resource is used to make sure rules are followed.

+[5] Use fair and gradual punishments: Consequences for breaking rules should be reasonable and increase only if needed.

+[6] Make conflict resolution easy: Disagreements should be solved quickly and affordably.

+[7] Let communities organize themselves: People should be allowed to create and enforce their own rules.

+[8] Work together at different levels: Have local, regional, and national groups cooperate when needed.

+**EXAMPLE 3: Fast Fashion l Harvard Business School (Spiliakos 2019)**

+The fast fashion industry is another modern commons dilemma.
+Overproduction and constant trend turnover drive waste, pollution, and labor exploitation.

+•	New social media trends encourage rapid consumption and disposal of clothing.

+•	Millions of discarded garments end up in landfills, releasing microplastics and dyes that harm ecosystems.

+•	Short video (3:03 min): Fast Fashion & Waste System

+[REF.]

+**Additional Resources**

+[1] Professor Reinhardt discuss climate change and the tragedy of the commons on The Parlor Room podcast.
+[2] How to Be a Purpose-Driven, Global Business Professional [Free Book]: DOWNLOAD NOW